 - 22.01 Members of the public are entitled to report on meetings of Council, Committees and Cabinet, except in circumstances where the public have been excluded as permitted by law.
 Reporting means:- - filming, photographing or making an audio recording of the proceedings of the meeting; - using any other means for enabling persons not present to see or hear proceedings at a meeting as it takes place or later; or - reporting or providing commentary on proceedings at a meeting, orally or in writing, so that the report or commentary is available as the meeting takes place or later if the person is not present. - 22.02 Anyone present at a meeting as it takes place, is not permitted to carry out an oral commentary or report and must remain seated throughout the meeting.
-This is to prevent the business of the meeting being disrupted.
+This is to prevent the business of the meeting being disrupted. - 22.03 Anyone attending a meeting is asked to advise the Head of Democratic Services that they wish to report on the meeting and how they wish to do so.
+This is to enable Democratic Services staff to guide

-- 22.03 Anyone attending a meeting is asked to advise the Head of Democratic Services that they wish to report on the meeting and how they wish to do so.
-This is to enable Democratic Services staff to guide anyone choosing to report on proceedings to an appropriate place from which to be able to report effectively. - 22.04 Any person present to film the proceedings of a meeting must respect the wishes of members of the public who do not wish to have their image recorded. - 22.05 For meetings held at the Civic Centre, members of the public are welcome to use the Council's public Wi-Fi facilities.
+- anyone choosing to report on proceedings to an appropriate place from which to be able to report effectively. - 22.04 Any person present to film the proceedings of a meeting must respect the wishes of members of the public who do not wish to have their image recorded. - 22.05 For meetings held at the Civic Centre, members of the public are welcome to use the Council's public Wi-Fi facilities.
 Occasionally, meetings take place in venues not run by the Council and in such circumstances members of the public are advised to check with the venue whether Wi-Fi is available.

-POLICY OVERVIEW, SCRUTINY AND SELECT COMMITTEE PROCEDURE RULES - SCHEDULE E
+SELECT COMMITTEE PROCEDURE RULES (SCHEDULE E)

-1. What will be the Number and Arrangements for Policy Overview, Scrutiny and Select Committees?
+1. What will be the Number and Arrangements for Select Committees?

-The Council's policy overview, scrutiny and select committee arrangements are set out in summary in Article 6.
-The Council has three Policy Overview Committees, one Select Committee with an external mandate and one Scrutiny Committee with an internal remit:
+The Council's overview and scrutiny arrangements are set out in summary in Article 6.
+The Council has four Select Committees with a council service mandate and the ability to call-in executive decisions: